OUR LEADERSHIP TEAM

 Paul Dyer, CEO, UK and Ireland, DHL Supply Chain; Member of DHL Supply Chain Global Board

-Paul has held a variety of positions in our organization, including President of our global automotive sector and Managing Director for our European LLP product and UK&I automotive business.
+Paul has held a variety of positions in our organisation, including President of our global automotive sector and Managing Director for our European LLP product and UK&I automotive business.
 He brings over 26 years of logistics and supply chain experience, gained in multiple sectors and disciplines.
 Prior he worked for Ocean Group, which transitioned into Exel and then DHL.
 Passionate about opening employment opportunities and creating careers in this industry, he is particularly committed to helping armed forces leavers into new jobs.

 Terry Ryan, CEO Asia Pacific, DHL Supply Chain